tobisupreme/data_for_countries/README.md

 # Data for countries

-A simple app utilising the api from [restcountries.com/](https://restcountries.com/)
+A simple app utilising the api from [restcountries.com/](https://restcountries.com/) and [https://openweathermap.org/](https://openweathermap.org/)

 ## Development